remmover/checkbox-test/README.md

 - **Docker**: Ensure that Docker is installed on your system.
 You can download it from [Docker's official website](https://www.docker.com/get-started).
 - **Docker Compose**: Verify that Docker Compose is installed.
 You can find installation instructions on the [Docker Compose documentation page](https://docs.docker.com/compose/install/).
+- **Poetry**: The project dependencies are managed with Poetry.
+You can install Poetry from [its official website](https://python-poetry.org/).

 ## Setup and Installation